 What if we took an approach like we do with the system user?
 Actually add the proxy disk to the database, and then use or exclude it for all results based on the configuration+header combination.
 It sounds like ActiveRecord scopes provide a way to codify these sorts of "limited database views" once, and then keep reusing them.

-#3 Updated by Peter Amstutz over 5 years ago
+#3 Updated by Peter Amstutz about 6 years ago

 - Add a KeepServices ActiveRecord model